pomdb/pomdb-go/README.md

 ## Creating a Schema

 Schemas are used to manage the structure of collections.
 Schemas are defined using structs, with `json` tags to define the name of the field in the database object.
+Schemas are optional, you can also store arbitrary data.

 ```go
 type User struct {